GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 In this hack you will learn how to:

    1. Vectorise a simple dataset and add it to a vector database (postgres PGVector).
-   1. Create a flow using genkit that anaylses a user's statement and extract's their long term preferences and dislikes.
+   1. Create a flow using Genkit that anaylses a user's statement and extract's their long term preferences and dislikes.
-   1. Create a flow using genkit that summarises the conversation with the user and transform's the user's latest query by adding context.
+   1. Create a flow using Genkit that summarises the conversation with the user and transform's the user's latest query into one that can be used by a vector database.
-   1. Create a flow using genkit that takes the transformed query and retrieves relevant documents from the vector database.
+   1. Create a flow using Genkit that takes the transformed query and retrieves relevant documents from the vector database.
-   1. Create a flow using genkit that takes the retrieved documents, conversation history and the user's latest query and formulates a relevant response to the user.
+   1. Create a flow using Genkit that takes the retrieved documents, conversation history and the user's latest query and formulates a relevant response to the user.

 ## Challenges

 - Challenge 1: Upload the data to the vector database
   - Create an embedding for each entry in the dataset (discussed later), and upload the data to a vector database using the predefined schema.
-Do this using a genkit flow.
+Do this using a Genkit flow.
 - Challenge 2: Your first flow that analyses the user's input
   - Create a flow that takes the user's latest input and make sure you extract *any* long term preference or dislike.
 - Challenge 3: Create vector searchable queries